akka/akka/akka-docs-dev/rst/java/stream-quickstart.rst

 One of these that we'll be using in this example is called :class:`Broadcast`, and it simply emits elements from its input port to all of its output ports.

-Akka Streams intentionally separate the linear stream structures (Flows) from the non-linear, branching ones (FlowGraphs) in order to offer the most convenient API for both of these cases.
+Akka Streams intentionally separate the linear stream structures (Flows) from the non-linear, branching ones (Graphs) in order to offer the most convenient API for both of these cases.
 Graphs can express arbitrarily complex stream setups at the expense of not reading as familiarly as collection transformations.

-A graph can be either ``closed`` which is also known as a "*fully connected graph*", or ``partial`` which can be seen as a *partial graph* (a graph with some unconnected ports), thus being a generalisation of the Flow concept, where ``Flow`` is simply a partial graph with one unconnected input and one unconnected output.
+Graphs are constructed using :class:`FlowGraph` like this:

+.. includecode:: ../../../akka-samples/akka-docs-java-lambda/src/test/java/docs/stream/TwitterStreamQuickstartDocTest.java#flow-graph-broadcast

+As you can see, we use graph builder ``b`` to construct the graph using ``UniformFanOutShape`` and ``Flow`` s.

+``FlowGraph.create`` returns a :class:`Graph`, in this example a ``Graph<ClosedShape,Unit>`` where :class:`ClosedShape` means that it is *a fully connected graph* or "closed" - there are no unconnected inputs or outputs.
+Since it is closed it is possible to transform the graph into a :class:`RunnableGraph` using ``RunnableGraph.fromGraph``.
+The runnable graph can then be ``run()`` to materialize a stream out of it.

+Both :class:`Graph` and :class:`RunnableGraph` are *immutable, thread-safe, and freely shareable*.

+A graph can also have one of several other shapes, with one or more unconnected ports.
+Having unconnected ports expresses a grapth that is a *partial graph*.
 Concepts around composing and nesting graphs in large structures are explained explained in detail in :ref:`composition-java`.

-It is also possible to wrap complex computation graphs as Flows, Sinks or Sources, which will be explained in detail in :ref:`constructing-sources-sinks-flows-from-partial-graphs-java`.
-FlowGraphs are constructed like this:
+It is also possible to wrap complex computation graphs as Flows, Sinks or Sources, which will be explained in detail in :ref:`partial-flow-graph-java`.

-.. includecode:: ../../../akka-samples/akka-docs-java-lambda/src/test/java/docs/stream/TwitterStreamQuickstartDocTest.java#flow-graph-broadcast

-As you can see, we use graph builder ``b`` to construct the graph using ``UniformFanOutShape`` and ``Flow``s.
-Once we have the
-FlowGraph as a result of ``runnable()`` method *it is immutable, thread-safe, and freely shareable*.
-A graph can be ``run()`` directly - assuming all ports (sinks/sources) within a flow have been connected properly.
-It is possible also to construct several :class:`PartialFlowGraph`s and and then combine them into one fully connected graph.
-This will be covered in detail in :ref:`partial-flow-graph-java`.

-As all Akka Streams elements, :class:`Broadcast` will properly propagate back-pressure to its upstream element.

 Back-pressure in action
 -----------------------